My name is Ella Alton.

 When she told me where she lived, I recognized her as the daughter of the psychic, no longer 12 or 13, now closer to 20 or so.
 I didn’t verbalize the connection, but she did.
 I don’t really know if she recognized me or not (how could she?), but she looked straight at me and said, “Your children are not your children.
 They come through you but not from you,” and then, “You misunderstand cosmic timing.”

 You’re playing with my psyche.
 Let me recount this simply to stabilize my brain.

-I would have been about seven or eight years old.
+I would have been about eight years old.
 I remember nothing about what I now assumed was a miscarriage.
 I was fully creeped out.
 I felt like calling my grandfather, who’s a retired Episcopal priest, or lighting a candle or something.

 “It’s all right, Bean,” my mother told me.
-“I have a peace about William and about this baby, not born.
+“I have a peace about William and about this baby.
 I don’t think spirit can be destroyed.”
 I had no idea what she was getting at, so I didn’t say anything for a long time.
 After a while, she said she was sorry she’d stopped here, that maybe all this was too much for me.
 That made me feel immature–like she was trusting me with adult information, and I couldn’t step up to the plate.

 “Everything just feels off-balance,” I finally admitted, sort of under my breath.
 What I was thinking is, “I need to pull myself together.”
 She reached out and squeezed my hand, and that made me feel even worse.

 So, again, I’m writing you.
 Why do I feel I owe everybody something, especially my mom, but I never know what it is?

 The most freakish thing was that when we got the heck out of there and pulled on to Highway 98, my grandfather called US.